 2. Do you disclose candidates’ pay during internal promotions?

-Growing salary history bans (that, for example, now exist in over 30 US States) mean it’s no longer OK to ask for prior salary information from new hires.
+Growing salary history bans (that, for example, now exist in over 19 US States) mean it’s no longer OK to ask for prior salary information from new hires.
+This is also included in the EU Pay transparency directive.
 The aim of this legislation and practice is to tackle gender pay gaps by ensuring that low pay doesn’t follow women from job to job.

 But the same principals can be applied to internal promotions or job moves and many leading employers are extending this practice and not disclosing internal candidates’ pay during selection processes.
 Again, this means rather than simply up-ticking salary on promotion by a small percentage, you give candidates the correct and fair rate for the job and avoid compounding any existing inequity.